withastro/docs/src/pages/en/install/auto.md

 ### Next Steps

-When the `create-astro` install wizard is complete, you should see some recommended instructions ("Next Steps") on your screen to follow that will help you complete setup and start your new project. (e.g. `cd my-astro-site && npm run dev`)
+When the `create-astro` install wizard is complete, you should see some recommended instructions ("Next Steps") on your screen to follow that will help you complete setup and start your new project.

 ## 2. Install Dependencies